MKT 304 - Marketing Management » Fall 2022 » Test 2

 In the 1990s, DVDs replaced audio cassettes and floppy disks as the storage media of choice for music and computers.
 In today's world of streaming digital media and the cloud, at which stage of the product life cycle is the DVD now?

-A. Market extinction
+A. Market immaturity

 B. Sales decline